LLMs can Perform Multi-Dimensional Analytic Writing Assessments: A Case Study of L2 Graduate-Level Academic English Writing: ProEval: A Novel Feedback Comment Quality Evaluation Framework

-\paragraph{Validating the Proposed Framework} The first author and a paid graduate student in Linguistics (native speaker) first annotated some held-out samples for training and developing the annotation guidelines.
+The basic idea of ProEval is to break down a complex and inherently subjective evaluation task into multi-level subtasks that are easy for humans to verify and well-suited for LLMs to perform.
+To validate that, the first author and a paid graduate student in Linguistics (native speaker) first annotated some held-out samples for training and developing the annotation guidelines.
 Each then independently annotated at least another 200 samples containing human- and LLM-generated comments or problems for Problem Extraction and Problem Classification.
 Afterward, they met to resolve disagreements before the inter-annotator agreement (IAA) was calculated.

 We measure IAA using Cohen's Kappa.
 As is known \cite{Feinstein1990}, Cohen's Kappa can provide misleading values with highly imbalanced class distributions.
 We therefore also provide exact match rates which have not been corrected for random agreement.
 Fig.~\ref{fig:novelCommentEvalFramework} (right) shows that the IAA is typically high.
 When the Cohen's Kappa is low due to class imbalance (i.e., problems being incorrectly or not extracted is uncommon or rare and nearly all extracted problems contain a suggestion), the exact match rates are high.
-LLM task performance, evaluated based on the resolved annotations, is also notably high.
+LLM task performance, evaluated based on the resolved annotations, is also notably high (e.g., 0.92 F1 for Problem Extraction and at least 87\% accuracy for the classification tasks in Problem Classification).

 We automatically evaluate LLM performance on the Correction Relevance Check by assuming that human-identified corrections are generally relevant.
 Specifically, we assess whether the LLM classifies these corrections as mostly \textit{relevant} when presented with their corresponding essays and assessment questions (positive samples), and as mostly \textit{irrelevant} when paired with random essays and questions (negative samples).
 As shown in Fig.~\ref{fig:novelCommentEvalFramework} (right), our results confirm this expectation.